llnee/MealGen/README.md

 MealGen is a web application to provide tailored meal recommendations based on user preferences.

 This app is a work in progress meant to develop and showcase skills in Python, web development, Postgres, utilizing APIs, and creating ETL pipelines.
-Future work will be done to accomplish user authentication/authorization and recommendations.
+Future work will be done to accomplish user authentication/authorization, scheduled data pulls via Apache Airflow, and recommendations.

 ## Environment Variables